Our marine paradise

 Preventing spread in the first place is the best strategy because once an invasive marine pest is established – removal is tricky and costly.

 You probably clean your craft and gear as part of caring for it so that it goes better and lasts longer.
-In the same way, cleaning for biosecurity is part of caring for the ocean we get to use and enjoy.
+In the same way, cleaning for biosecurity is part of caring for the ocean we use and enjoy.

 For all boats – check and clean the gear and anchor and manage on-board water before you move during a trip.